huckels15/AC215_BlackKnights/README.md

 4. **`src/resnet/model.py`**
    Defines the resnet model architecture with tensorflow to be called in `train_resnet.py`.

+5. **`src/yolo/requirements.txt`**
+   We used the following packages for yolo model training and data preprocessing:
+   - numpy
+   - scipy
+   - matplotlib
+   - scikit-learn
+   - pandas
+   - yolov5
+   - torch
+   - torchvision
+   - torchaudio
+   - huggingface_hub==0.24.7
+   - requests
+   - ultralytics
+   - ipython

+6. **`/src/yolo/Dockerfile`**
+   Follows standard conventions with modifications made to support model training, being nearly identical to the resnet Dockerfile, adding libgli1 and libglib packages to be installed.

-5. Yolo Files: To be Implemented for resnet
+7. Yolo Files: To be Implemented for resnet
    - **`src/yolo/test_yolo.py`** and **`src/yolo/validate_yolo.py`**
       - Generates **`src/yolo/test_yolo.py`**predictions and tests metrics on validation and test Yolo models.
    - **`src/yolo/train_yolo.py`**